StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 19/09/2020 - Cstadther - Added ability to mark a melee weapon to not use Brawn which will cause weapon to follow not damage rules.
 - 19/09/2020 - Esrin - Small bugfix, removed disabled flag from Credits input.
 - 19/09/2020 - Esrin - Added auto calculation for Encumbrance Threshold based on Brawn + 5 + item modifiers.
 Existing characters will likely need to have their threshold adjusted due to any manual modifiers previously applied to them before auto calculation existed.
 - 19/09/2020 - Esrin - Fixed disabled encumbrance threshold field on character sheet.